Chartboost Creative Studio wants to boost app marketers’ effectiveness by 60%

 “We’ve been listening to our customers and we know brands not only want, but need to increase their ad performance,” said Johan Lofstrom, vice president of Chartboost in Europe and the Middle East, in a statement.
 “That’s why we’re excited to launch Chartboost Creative Studio, where we’re now delivering the kind of interactive mobile ads with the in-ad data and retention rates advertisers have been looking for.”

 Creative Studio will take the burden off advertisers by helping them outsource the creative process for their ads, from the idea phase to testing which form of the ad is best.
 The studio team also tracks in-ad data to keep optimizing ad units.
-For instance, if a user doesn’t install an app after seeing an interactive ad, the advertiser is able to see their interaction path within the ad and detect drop off.
+For instance, if a user doesn’t install an app after seeing an interactive ad, the advertiser is able to see their interaction path within the ad and detect drop-off.
 This data is critical to fine-tuning the messaging and ad experience to increase brand awareness and conversions.

 Founded in 2011, Chartboost reaches more than 900 million unique users a month through more than 300,000 mobile games that use its games-based growth and ad monetization platform.
 Chartboost has more than 100 employees in San Francisco and Amsterdam.